kbumsik/opus-media-recorder/README.md

 ## How to build

-1. To build from the source, you need [Emscripten](https://github.com/kripken/emscripten), [NPM](https://www.npmjs.com/), Python 2.7 or higher, and basic C program build systems such as [GNU Make](https://www.gnu.org/software/make/).
+1. To build from the source, you need [Emscripten](https://github.com/kripken/emscripten) version 1.38.25, [NPM](https://www.npmjs.com/), [npx](https://www.npmjs.com/package/npx), Python 2.7 or higher, and basic C program build systems such as [GNU Make](https://www.gnu.org/software/make/).
+Environment variable `$EMSCRIPEN` must be set in order to build.

 2. `npm install` to install JavaScript dependencies.